apollographql/apollo-server/docs/source/federation/implementing.md

 of our implementing services.
 You can specify any string value for `name`, which is used primarily for query planner output, error messages, and logging.

+> In production, we recommend configuring the gateway in a managed mode, which relies on static files rather than introspection.
+For details on how to use the [Apollo schema registry](https://www.apollographql.com/docs/platform/schema-registry/) to support this workflow, see [the Graph Manager documentation](https://www.apollographql.com/docs/graph-manager/federation/).

 On startup, the gateway fetches each implementing service's capabilities and composes a federated data graph.
 It accepts incoming requests and creates query plans that query the graph's implementing services.